A powerful, EU funded approach tackles the root challenges of education in South Sudan’s remotest communities

 “Me being illiterate does not mean that I do not know how important school is.
 I have seen that those who grow up with an education succeed better in life, while those who don’t might end up just loitering without any employment or income”, Teresa says.

 “Education is particularly important for girls, and in school, they are also safe from violence and other bad things.
 It is better that they become responsible and educated mothers in the future than to marry them off to men when they are only children.”

 Nyadeng Chan and Wal Diew are both widows.
 They lost their husbands during the conflict that started in 2013 and now support three school-aged children each.
-Combining their cash transfers of 6,050 South Sudanes Pounds (35 euros) each allowed the two women to establish a shop for tea and the local bread kisra.
+Combining their cash transfers of 6,050 South Sudanes Pounds (35 euros) allowed the two women to establish a shop for tea and the local bread kisra.